Outgoing Student Mobility for Studies

 1. Language Exam Score

-Students who have scored a minimum of 70 points in YDS, E-YDS, YÖKDİL, E-YÖKDİL exams and equivalent scores from equivalent exams (ÖSYM conversion table) within the last five years are exempted from the foreign language exam when they select these documents through the application system or upload their exam result certificates not registered in the system.
+Students who have scored a minimum of 70 points in YDS, E-YDS, YÖKDİL, E-YÖKDİL exams and equivalent scores from equivalent exams (ÖSYM equivalency table) within the last five years are exempted from the foreign language exam when they select their certificates through the application system or upload their exam result certificates not registered in the system.

 GTU Erasmus exam results from previous years are not valid.

-Students can both declare their language exam results and take the Erasmus foreign language exam at the same time.
+Students may both declare their language exam results and take the Erasmus foreign language exam at the same time.

-Students who declare that they will take the language exam but do not attend without a formal excuse will be given - 5 points in their next Erasmus application.
+Students who declare that they will take the language exam, but do not attend the exam without an official excuse will be given -5 points for their next Erasmus application.

 The International Exchange Programs Office does not have information about the foreign language exam questions and content, and exam samples from previous years are not available from the office.
 Exam samples can be found on the Department of Foreign Languages' web page.